 - Are you going to write a “whole life” story or select scenes and vignettes to write about

 When deciding what and who to begin writing about, focus on one branch of your tree.
 With the volumes of research and data you have collected, you may want to climb the entire tree at once.
 Step back and carefully examine the different branches of your tree.
 One branch may stand out as a logical starting place.
 You might want to begin with the branch with the most information, the most generations, or in your mind, the most interesting or complete.
 Begin writing the generation you know the most about or are more comfortable with.
-It needn’t be the most recent generation. it might be one in the middle.
+It needn’t be the most recent generation.
+It might be one in the middle.
 You can then work backward into the past, or forward to more recent generations.
 Starting with what’s most comfortable, or a person who interests you most, will make the writing more enjoyable both to you and ultimately your readers.

 Choose a Format for Your Family History

 Who is the audience for your family history book?
-Will it be a tome to be shared only with family members?
+Will it be a book to be shared only with family members?
 Will it be rich in historical content with wide-spread appeal?
 Will it be a reference book for other genealogists?
 Will it be a book focusing solely on one surname with all descendants and collateral lines?
 Will it be a book written to appeal to the younger members of your family?

 Your audience will influence the structure and scope of your book.
 The more widespread your audience, the more formal and structured your book will be.
 If you are writing for family, then there may be a more casual flair to it.

 You will want to choose a format for your family history book that will work well with the ancestor or cluster of ancestors you have chosen.
-With the ancestor(s) in mind, think about the following formats and how each would enhance the story you will write:
+With the ancestor(s) in mind, think about the following formats and how each would enhance the story you will write.